artworking/base/doc/css.md

 In the above example, all `background-*` properties set originally will be undone, which is probably not desirable behaviour.

+## Hacks

+We’ve all been there: it’s 10 to 5 on a Friday afternoon and the _only_ way you can get that button’s link colour to behave is by sticking `!important` at the end of the CSS declaration.
+It’s quick and dirty and will do for now.

+Put this declaration on its own in `_hacks.scss` (which is ignored by the linter) and refactor it as soon as possible.

 ## CSS formatting

 ```scss